Capital: Praia

 Archaeology Museum (Archivo Nacional de Cabo Verde).
 Consisting of one room with about 12 glass display cases.
 A few interesting artifacts, most recovered from ships that sank around CV.
 100 escudo.

 Sala-Museu Amilcar Cabral.
 (Fundacao Amilcar Cabral) House Museum.
-Cabral was born in Guinea Bissau to CV parents and was instrumental in the war of independence between Portugal and its African colonies (Mozambique, Angola, Guinea Bissau and Capo Verde) where he organized in the last three.
+Cabral was born in Guinea Bissau to CV parents and was instrumental in the war of independence between Portugal and its African colonies (Mozambique, Angola, Guinea Bissau and Capo Verde) which he organized in the last three.
 He was also instrumental in setting up the education system in CV starting in 1974.
 There is a long video in 4 parts projected on a table (it got very long) but most of his life is described by a series of photos.
 His wool cap is one of the few actual artifacts of his life.
 200 escudo

 Pro-Cathedral of Our Lady of Grace (Igreja Nossa Senhora da Graca).
 Rather plain inside, it is mostly white with no gilt.
 Simple pews.